Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 • Marketing automation

-If you choose to go with a different developer, make sure you are happy with what they offer.
+If you choose to go with a different developer, make sure they have features and services that fit within your budget.

 #5 – Get the Design Approved